 TITLE IX INFORMATION

-Eliminating Discrimination Against Students Based on Sex: Responses to Sexual Violence Against a Student
+Eliminating Discrimination Based on Sex: Responses to Allegations of Sexual Misconduct

 “No person in the United States shall, on the basis of sex; be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving Federal financial assistance.”